flaturtha/CharlieChan/_murderwiki/rudyard-kipling-and-the-contemporary-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## Rudyard Kipling – The Vigorous, Versatile &amp; Consummate Master of the Short Story
+### Rudyard Kipling – The Vigorous, Versatile &amp; Consummate Master of the Short Story
+{: .chaptertitle }

 Many of the earlier chapters have dealt with beginnings.
 From the enormous short-story literature of the past twenty years, I shall select the work of one commanding figure, Rudyard Kipling, as the best means of illustrating what we have finally done with the short story.
 This choice is possible because Kipling is, on the whole, the most vigorous, versatile, and highly endowed among contemporary writers of fiction.
 Next, because his colonial life, and his transatlantic connections make him more Anglo-Saxon than British.
 And, finally, for the reason that, in his time, no English-writing author has shown such consummate mastery of the short story.